 Ramen (ラーメン) is a noodle soup dish that originally imported from China and is one of the most popular dishes in Japan in recent decades.
-Ramen noodles in a Miso based soup created in Japan in the 1960s.
-Ramen noodles are originally Chinese style noodles, but it’s been changed and improved over the years and evolved to be uniquely Japanese.
-And Miso Ramen is the pinnacle of “Japanese” Ramen noodles, the king of all Ramen.
+Ramen noodles in a Miso based soup rose to popularity in Japan in the 1960s.
+Miso Ramen is the pinnacle of “Japanese” Ramen noodles, the king of all Ramen.

-Ramen restaurants, or ramen-ya, are found in virtually every urban center in the USA versus 15 years ago when only large cities had one or two.
+Ramen-ya (ramen restaurants), are in virtually every urban center in the USA – versus 15 years ago when only large cities had one or two.
 Each produces countless regional variations of this common noodle dish.
 Miso Ramen, in particular, is a broth gaining in popularity in the US in recent years.

 Reliable easy recipes can be found here.
 Or check out our other Umami Ramen Kits.
 They all use our soft, fresh ramen noodles (never fried).
 From Japan.
 Try it today and get true Japanese ramen restaurant fresh taste- at home.